CHAPTER I: GOALS

 • Death or bankruptcy;

-• Decision made with the vote of 2/3 (two thirds) of the entire Board of Directors;
+• Decision made with the vote of 2/3 (two thirds) of the Board of Directors;

-• Conviction for the criminal offence of the member or the representative of the member
+• Conviction for the criminal offence of the member or the representative of the member; or

 CHAPTER V: NATIONAL CHAPTERS WITHIN EUROCHAM CAMBODIA

-Article 9: EuroCham Cambodia explicitly supports European cultural diversity and supports the creation of National Chapters by members of any single European country.
+Article 9: EuroCham Cambodia explicitly supports European cultural diversity and supports the creation of national and regional Chapters by members of any EEA+UK+CH countries.

-• National Chapters can be established with a minimum of 10 ordinary EuroCham Cambodia members.
+• National or Regional Chapters can be established with a minimum of 10 ordinary EuroCham Cambodia members each;

-• National Chapters may submit their own Bylaws to the approval of EuroCham Cambodia's Board of Directors, or use default Bylaws as recommended within EuroCham Cambodia's own Bylaws.
+• National or Regional Chapters may submit their own statutes to the approval of EuroCham Cambodia's Board of Directors or use default statutes as recommended within EuroCham Cambodia's internal regulations;

-• Any National Chapter with a minimum of 20 members may nominate one (1) member to EuroCham Cambodia’s Board of Directors.
-If the chapter membership decreases to below 20 members for a period of more than two years, the board seat will be temporarily suspended until such time as the membership again reaches the minimum number of 20 members again.
+• Any National or Regional Chapter with a minimum of 20 members may nominate one (1) member to EuroCham Cambodia’s Board of Directors.
+If the Chapter has less than 20 members for more than two years, its board seat will be temporarily suspended until the number of members reaches the minimum number of 20 members again;

-• The Founding Associations CCIFC and ADW, although integrated as National Chapters, do not have the right to nominate any additional members to EuroCham Cambodia’s Board of Directors beyond those provided for in Art.
-17.3.
+• The Founding Associations although integrated as National or Regional Chapters, do not have the right to nominate any additional members to EuroCham Cambodia’s Board of Directors beyond those provided for in Article 17;

-• If the membership of a national chapter falls below 10 members for a period greater than two years it shall be dissolved.
+• If the membership of a National or Regional Chapter falls below 10 ordinary members for a period greater than 2 years, EuroCham’s Board of Directors may decide to dissolve it; and

-• Both New and Existing EuroCham Cambodia members may choose to join one (1) or more than one (1) National Chapter(s) of their choice subject to validation of the membership by the relevant National Chapter(s).
-New and Existing EuroCham Cambodia members, who wish to join more than one additional National Chapters, shall pay an additional fee representing 40% of the annual applicable membership fee per one (1) additional National Chapter.
-Such additional fee shall be entirely allocated to the relevant National Chapter(s).
+• Both New and Existing EuroCham Cambodia members may choose to join one (1) or more than one (1) National and/or Regional Chapter(s) of their choice subject to validation of the membership by the relevant National or Regional Chapter(s).
+New and Existing EuroCham Cambodia members, who wish to join more than one additional National and/or Regional Chapters, shall pay an additional fee representing 40% of the annual applicable membership fee per one (1) additional National or Regional Chapter.
+Such additional fee shall be entirely allocated to the relevant National or Regional Chapter(s).

 CHAPTER VI: RIGHTS AND RESPONSIBILITIES OF THE MEMBERS